“So, are we supposed to come back tomorrow for more in-depth training?” Doris asked Mikki, the volunteer coordinator.

 Reverse the power: “Hmm, why would you ask me that?”

-The point is, negative patterns can become established.
-Volunteer managers, being the savvy leaders, can discourage a nit-picking pattern from forming by managing negativity head-on.
+The point is, negative patterns often become established.
+Volunteer managers, being savvy leaders, can discourage a nit-picking pattern from forming by managing negativity head-on, having those difficult conversations and redirecting volunteers to the joy in mission work.

-And, when the next time you get a question that isn’t really a question, you can acknowledge that you know there is a criticism buried just below the surface.
+And, the next time you get a question that isn’t really a question, acknowledge the criticism buried just below the surface.
+Dig it out and keep it from growing too big.